ShowYourWorking/sample-site/project/HelpAndSupport.md

 * Source code releases with a version number.
 * Binary releases with a version number.
-* Tagged release versions in our Subversion repository.
 * Tagged release versions in our Git repository.

 The following versions are **not** supported:

-* Any version in Subversion that is not a tagged release version.
 * Any version in Git that is not a tagged release version.
 * Modified versions released by third-parties.